stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 * Status
 * Origin

-When a telemetry message via MSP, LTM or MAVlink is received that matches one of these categorisations, it is forwarded as best reprenting that capability is the consumer's message protocol:
+When a telemetry message via MSP, LTM or MAVlink is received that matches one of these categorisations, it is forwarded as best representing that capability in the consumer's message protocol:

 * `LTM` : Data is transposed to one or more LTM messages
 * `MSP1` : Data is transposed to one or more MSPv1 messages